tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04c_realize_implement.md

 3. Implement create-word-database.c
   * I decided to split the program into functions so it is manageable
   * Write the setMeUp function
+  * Write the readAndInser function
+  * Write the insertWord function
+4. Create a long list of words